Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool modifies files using natural language instructions.
-It mentions 'Local LLM File Modification' and 'Applies edits using natural language instructions,' which provides a specific verb and resource.
-However, it does not differentiate from sibling tools like batch_modify or refactor, so it's not a 5.
+The description clearly states the tool modifies files using natural language instructions, which is specific and actionable.
+However, it does not explicitly differentiate from sibling tools like 'batch_modify' or 'refactor', leaving some ambiguity.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.